A new nonmonotone adaptive trust region algorithm: Numerical results

-To visualize the whole behaviour of the algorithms, we use the performance profiles proposed by Dolan and More \cite{dolan2002benchmarking}.The results of 21 test problems are excluded from comparison because all the tested algorithm failed to solve them.
-So, the comparison of the algorithm is based on the remaining 201 test problems.
-Among these 201 test problems IATR, NIATR1, NIATR2 and NEW algorithm faced with 12, 8, 29 and 0 failure(s) respectively.
+To visualize the whole behaviour of the algorithms, we use the performance profiles proposed by Dolan and More \cite{d1}.The results of 14 test problems (the red ones in the table) are excluded from comparison because all the tested algorithms failed to solve them.
+So, the comparison of the algorithms is based on the remaining 214 test problems.
+Among these 214 test problems NATR1, NATR2 and AINTR faced with 9, 42, 49 failure(s) respectively.

 The total number of function evaluations, the total number of iterations and the running time of each algorithm are considered as performance indexes.
 Note that, at each iteration of the considered algorithms, the gradient of objective function is computed just one time, so the total number of iterations and the total number of the gradient evaluations are the same.
 Figure 1 illustrates the performance profile of these algorithms, where the performance index is the total number of function evaluations.
-It can be seen that the NEW is the best solver with probability around 52\%, while the probability of solving a problem as the best solver is around 36\% for the other algorithms.
+It can be seen that the NATR1 is the best solver with probability around 55\%, while the probability of solving a problem as the best solver is around 42\% and 30\% for NATR2 and AINTR respectively.

 The performance index in Figure 2 is the total number of iterations.
-From this figure, we observe that NEW obtains the most wins on approximately 52\% of all test problems and the probability of being the best solver is 45\%, 44\% and 34\% for IATR, NIATR1 and NIATR2.
+From this figure, we observe that NATR1 obtains the most wins on approximately 58\% of all test problems and the probability of being the best solver is 41\% and 29\% for NATR2 and AINTR respectively.

 The performance profiles for the running times are illustrated in Figure 3.
-From this figure, it can be observed that NEW is the best algorithm.
-Another important factor of these three figures is that the graph of NEW algorithm grows up faster than the other ones and it eventually solves all the considered test problems approximately.
+From this figure, it can be observed that NATR1 is the best algorithm.
+Another important factor of these three figures is that the graph of NATR1 algorithm grows up faster than the others.

-From the presented results, we can concluded that the radius dependent shrinkage parameter and the new nonmonotone procedure are effective to improve the efficiency of the IATR algorithm.
-But, the other nonmonotone strategies deteriorate its efficiency.
+From the presented results, we can conclude that the radius dependent shrinkage parameter and the new nonmonotone procedure are effective to improve the efficiency of the IATR algorithm \cite{k1} compared with the nonmonotone algorithm proposed by Xue \cite{x1}.